-The Test Program is comprised of four tiers as shown in Figures 2 and 3.
+The Test Program is comprised of four tiers as shown in Figure 3.
 Tier 1 consists of the Fuel Specification Properties.
-Tier 2 includes the FFP Properties.
+Tier 2 includes the Fit-For Purpose (FFP) Properties.
 Tier 3 is comprised of Component Tests.
 Tier 4 consists of Engine Tests.
 Samples of both the neat synthetic blending component and the blended jet fuel will be required for evaluation.
 Most of the testing except for compositional and trace materials analyses are performed with the blended jet fuel.
-Fuel volumes that may be required are up to 10 gallons (38 liters) for the Specification Tests; 10 to 100 gallons for the FFP tests; 250 to 10,000 gallons (950 to 38,000 liters) for the Component Tests; and more than 10,000 gallons for the engine test.
-Although historically have not been pursued, if engine endurance testing is deemed necessary, the required fuel volumes could exceed 100,000 gallons (380,000 liters).
-The aforementioned are rough estimates because the extent of required tests is dependent upon results of the Specification and FFP tests.
+Fuel volumes that may be required are up to 10 gallons (38 liters) for the Specification Tests; 10 to 100 gallons for the FFP tests; 250 to 10,000 gallons (950 to 38,000 liters) for the Component and Rig Tests; and up to 225,000 gallons (852,000 liters) for the engine test.
+The aforementioned are rough estimates because the extent of required FFP tests is dependent upon the fuel chemistry and results of the Specification tests.
 Actual quantities could be higher or lower.
-Component and engine tests may or may not be required depending on results from the Specification Tests, the FFP tests, and at the evaluation of the OEM team.
-The quantity of fuel needed also depends on the size of the rig or engine used for the test, if required.
-Similarity of the new fuel chemistry or manufacturing process to one previously qualified fuel will also be considered when determining the extent of required D4054 testing.
-The D4054 Clearinghouses can either conduct the above testing or coordinate with third-party facilities to conduct the testing.
+Component and engine tests may or may not be required depending on results from the Specification

+Tests, the FFP tests, and at the evaluation of the OEM team.
+The quantity of fuel needed for Component and Rig Tests and Engine Tests, depends on the tests required and also the size of the rig or engine used for the test.
+Similarity of the new fuel chemistry or manufacturing process to one previously approved will also be considered when determining the extent of required D4054 testing.
+The D4054 Clearinghouse can either conduct the above testing or coordinate with third-party facilities to conduct the testing.